 Rich entertainment for the crowd in Brighton as the great Duleepsinhji laced a glorious 333 in just over five hours for Sussex against Northants.
 It was his highest first-class score, and 21 more than Northants managed between them in two innings.
 Only three batsmen have ever scored more runs in a day in first-class cricket: Brian Lara leads the way with the last 390 of his famous 501 not out for Warwickshire in 1994.

 Birth of the West Indian fast bowler Anderson Cummins, a man best known for a match he didn't play in.
 In South Africa's first Test back - in Barbados in 1992 - West Indies gave a debut to Kenny Benjamin, instead of the local boy Cummins.
 The match was boycotted as a result, and one banner - "No Cummins, no goings" - summed up the mood.
 Cummins did eventually play five Tests but did better in the one-day arena.
 In 2006-07 he made an unexpected return when he was drafted into the Canadian national side at the age of 40, 11 years since his last major outing.
-Unsurprisingly, he was a shadow of the player he had been but he revisited the Caribbean as part of Canada's 2007 World Cup squad.
+He revisited the Caribbean as part of Canada's 2007 World Cup squad, though he was, unsurprisingly, a shadow of the player he had been.

 Legspinner Upul Chandana, born today, made his one-day debut in 1994 and got into Sri Lanka's Test squad five years later, but it wasn't till 2003 that he began to hold his place down.
 While earlier he was valuable as a hard-hitting batsman in the middle order, by 2004, Chandana's bowling had improved vastly.
 But his form fell away and he was dropped late in 2005, though he made one rather unexpected one-day appearance in July 2007, soon after which he retired.
 Chandana then joined the ICL but returned to domestic cricket when the ban was lifted in 2008.
 His best one-day performance was 5 for 61 against South Africa in 2004.

 New Zealand offspinner Jeetan Patel, born today, made his one-day debut in 2005.
 In his first nine ODIs he took 13 wickets, and he made his Test debut soon after, in Cape Town in April 2006 - a match in which he took 3 for 117.
 In the 2007 World Cup he took seven wickets in six matches.
 He got a second chance in Tests in 2008, when he took six wickets against West Indies in Napier in December.
 He played a big part in Warwickshire's run to the 2012 County Championship and this led to a recall to the New Zealand side for the tour to India later that year.
-Two years later, after another spell out of the side, he made himself unavailable for selection for New Zealand's tour to West Indies so that he could focus on a full season with Warwickshire.
+Two years later, after another spell out of the side, he made himself unavailable for selection for New Zealand's tour to the West Indies so that he could focus on a full season with Warwickshire.
+He did make it back into the national side the following year, though.

 Proof that university games weren't always a walkover.
 An Essex attack that included Trevor Bailey got a bit of a shock when John Dewes and Hubert Doggart added an unbroken 429 at Cambridge, at the time the highest second-wicket partnership in English domestic history.
 In fairness to the Essex boys, these weren't just any old scruffy undergraduates: Dewes had already played in a Test for England, Doggart would do so the following year.